shivam-goswami5123/WavePlay-BackendCode/readme.md

 ### 1. Fork the Postman Collection

 1. **Open Postman**: Launch the Postman application.
-2. **Navigate to the Collection Link**: Open the shared Postman collection link in your browser.
+2. **Navigate to the Collection Link**: Open the shared Postman collection [link](https://elements.getpostman.com/redirect?entityId=31853383-989137d4-7b56-487f-83ed-9e0ced232422&entityType=collection) in your browser.
 This link should be provided by the project owner.
 3. **Fork the Collection**:
    - Click on the **Fork** button in the Postman interface.
    - Select your workspace where you want to fork this collection.
    - Click **Fork Collection**.

 ### 2. Set Up Environment Variables

 1. **Navigate to the Environment**:
    - In Postman, go to the **Environments** tab on the left sidebar.
    - Create a new environment or select an existing one.
 2. **Add Environment Variables**:
-   - Add the necessary environment variables that your API requires (e.g., `base_url`, `api_key`, `token`).
+   - Add the necessary environment variables that your API requires (e.g., `server`).
    - Make sure to replace placeholder values with actual values relevant to your setup.

 ### 3. Import Environment File (Optional)